A second look

 Cons: A few holes have navigation issues, where we played the wrong basket.
 It's hard enough playing a new course for the first time, but it adds insult to injury playing the wrong hole or not knowing where to hit your approach shot and realize you just played the wrong hole.

 Other Thoughts: This is very good course but it's just that, plain and simple.
-I would play again but I could debate this is a destination course
+I would play again but I could debate this is a destination course.
+Updated; I actually really enjoy this course; hole three over a bridge with a canal on the right side and the basket blind from the tee in the woods is well done, and the course offers more wind than one would think.

 1 of 2 people found this review helpful.